Toronto Transit Commission fares: Tokens (1954–2025)

-The TTC discontinued sales of tokens in 2019 but outstanding tokens remain valid for use until 1 June 2025.
+The TTC discontinued sales of tokens in 2019 but outstanding tokens remained valid for use until 1 June 2025.

 All TTC tokens have been the same diameter, slightly smaller than a Canadian dime.
 The tokens used prior to 1954 were brass coins.
 In 1954, the year the city's first subway opened, these were replaced by lightweight aluminum tokens produced by the Royal Canadian Mint.
 The new tokens were simply designed with the word "SUBWAY" prominently displayed on both sides.

 The TTC preferred riders to use tokens instead of tickets because turnstiles activated by tokens were efficient in allowing access into the station.
 However, tokens were unpopular with riders because they got mixed in with loose change and many riders continued to use tickets.
 To address this problem, cardboard holders containing seven tokens were introduced in 1962.
 Token sales doubled.
 Honest Ed's, a former independent retailer, offered a plastic holder with its logo on it.

 By 1966, a new brass token was introduced for single-token sales.
 The brass token used a more elaborate design displaying the TTC crest on the obverse and the TTC logo on the reverse.

 The extension of the Bloor–Danforth subway into the boroughs of Etobicoke and Scarborough was commemorated by special brass tokens in 1968.
 These remained in circulation for a limited time.

 New aluminum tokens were introduced in 1975 using the design of the 1966 brass tokens.
 The 1954 and 1975 tokens remained in circulation until February 2007, when the remaining 30 million were withdrawn due to increased counterfeiting.

 The replacement for the 1954 and 1975 tokens was a bi-metal design, which was phased in starting in November 2006.
 It replaced the old tokens completely in February 2007.

 The 2006 tokens were heavier and more resistant to counterfeiting.
 20 million tokens were ordered in 2006.
 20 million additional tokens were purchased from Osborne Coinage Company in 2008 for US$2 million; these tokens were used to replace adult tickets then in circulation.

 Counterfeits of the 2006 tokens were discovered in 2010.
 The counterfeits had the correct mass and dimensions, but had subtle typographic errors and lacked the expensive nickel used in real tokens for durability.
 The counterfeits did not work in automated turnstiles but could pass undetected by a human collector.

 The TTC discontinued the sale of tokens at subway stations effective 1 December 2019 in favour of Presto fare media.
 Some third-party retailers continued to sell tokens until the end of March 2023.
 However, outstanding tokens are still valid fare media until 1 June 2025 or until 31 December 2025 for Wheel-Trans customers.